methelen/School_District_Analysis/README.md

 By removing the ninth-grade math and reading scores, Thomas High School has moved from the 8th to the 2nd highest performing school in the district.

  - How does replacing the ninth-grade scores affect the following:

 	- Math and reading scores by grade

 The math and reading scores by grade show "NaN" under the 9th grade for Thomas High School.

-	- Scores by school spending:
+	- Scores by school spending

 The missing values do not drastically change the results.
 THS ninth graders make up roughly 1.2 % of the data set, so the analysis to the tenth or whole percent will show no changes in results.

-	- Scores by school size:
+	- Scores by school size

 The missing values do not drastically change the results.
 THS ninth graders make up roughly 1.2 % of the data set, so the analysis to the tenth or whole percent will show no changes in results.

 	- Scores by school type:

 The missing values do not drastically change the results.
 THS ninth graders make up roughly 1.2 % of the data set, so the analysis to the tenth or whole percent will show no changes in results.

 ## Summary
 When comparing the analysis with removal of the ninth grade at Thomas High School, the district's